plotly/plotly.py/doc/python/ml-tsne-umap-projections.md

 ## Visualizing image datasets

 In the following example, we show how to visualize large image datasets using UMAP.
-Here, we use [`load_digits`](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_digits.html), a subset of the famous MNIST dataset that was downsized to 8x8 and flattened to 64 dimensions.
+Here, we use [`load_digits`](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_digits.html), a subset of the famous [MNIST dataset](http://yann.lecun.com/exdb/mnist/) that was downsized to 8x8 and flattened to 64 dimensions.

+Although there's over 1000 data points, and many more dimensions than the previous example, it is still extremely fast.
+This is because UMAP is optimized for speed, both from a theoretical perspective, and in the way it is implemented.
+Learn more in [this comparison post](https://umap-learn.readthedocs.io/en/latest/benchmarking.html).

 ```python
 import plotly.express as px